OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-tenant.md

 ## Add your logo

 Try adding a logo for your tenant - this will make it much easier to distinguish your tenants.
-You can do this by clicking on the tenant's logo placeholder or going to the Settings tab on the tenant.
+You can do this within the Octopus Tenant section by clicking on the tenant's logo placeholder or going to the Settings tab on the tenant.

-In reality, your tenants would be other businesses, and you could use their logo to help quickly identify the correct tenant.
+Your tenants would likely be other businesses, and you could use their logo to help quickly identify the correct tenant.

+You could consider using logos based on:

+- Customer logos
+- Data center region(s) or flags
+- Individual tester(s) photo/avatar

 ## Next steps